 The rituals are patterned, repetitive behavior focused on the super-natural realm and the enactment of belief expressed in myth and doctrine.
 Regularly performed rituals are called periodic rituals.
-Non-periodic rituals, in contrast, occur irregularly, at unpredictable times, in response to unscheduled events.
+Non-periodic sacraments, on the contrary, occur erratically, at random times, in response to impromptu or unprepared events.
 This article reveals the role of religious rituals in coping with the sudden events like, flood.
-In the spiritualities of many indigenous traditions, humanity is inextricably linked to nature.
-Heavy rains and river behavior are communicated and discussed, dispensing with the need for high-tech warning systems.
-A worldview that sees water primarily as a source of life, rather than danger, affects the way villagers prepare themselves to mitigate with floods.
+In the spiritual beliefs of many native civilizations, humankind is inseparably allied to nature.
+Torrential rains and river behavior are discussed and communicated, bestowing with the requisite for high-tech cautionary systems.
+A universal view that sees water principally as a source of life, rather than jeopardy, marks the way residents prepare themselves to palliate with floods.
 Therefore, there are some non-periodic rituals which are traditionally performed at the time of flood.
-One of the best examples is Pulin Utsav, which is celebrated only when the Yamuna water enters in Gyan Gudri, the village of Vrindavan (Uttar Pradesh, India) on the river bank, a phenomenon seen once in several years.
-Thus, the study shows that religion is a key force behind the way a community or society interacts and cope up with environmental hazard.
+One of the best examples is Pulin Utsav, which is illustrious only when the Yamuna water arrives in to Gyan Gudri, the village of Vrindavan (Uttar Pradesh, India) on the bank of the river, an occurrence seen once in several years.
+Thus, the study shows that religion is a crucial force behind the manner a society or community interacts and copes up with an environmental hazard.

-Key Words: Religious rituals, Periodic rituals, Non-periodic rituals, Indigenous, Environmental hazard
+Key Words: Religious rituals, Periodic rituals, Non-periodic rituals, Indigenous, Environmental hazard l.
+Principal, National P.G.
+College, Lucknow, Utter Pradesh, INDIA